alschroe/AzureIoTHack/04_pi_function.md

 This will take a bit so let's move on to the next task.

-## Create an Azure Function and an Azure Storage Account
+## Create an Azure Function and an Azure Storage Account locally
-Open a terminal again and make sure your prefix is still stored in it.
+Open a terminal on your local computer again and make sure your prefix is still stored in it.
 1. We will start by creating our general-purpose storage account.
     ```shell
     az storage account create --name $prefix'awjstorage' --location westeurope --resource-group $prefix'iotpirg' --sku Standard_LRS
     ```
 1. We need to create an Azure function at this point.
 We are going to keep using Python.
     ```shell
-    az functionapp create --resource-group $prefix'iotpirg' --consumption-plan-location westeurope --runtime python --runtime-version 3.8 --functions-version 3 --name $prefix'iotfunction' --os-type linux
+    az functionapp create --resource-group $prefix'iotpirg' --consumption-plan-location westeurope --runtime python --runtime-version 3.8 --functions-version 3 --name $prefix'iotfunction' --os-type linux --storage-account $prefix'awjstorage'
     ```

 ## Prepare the function locally